 This privacy notice is to let you know how we promise to look after your personal data.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.

-The Lex van Dam Trading Academy (LVDTA) is the trading names for Alternative Finance LLP registered in the United Kingdom.
-Our company number: OC312566.
+The Lex van Dam Trading Academy is the trading name of Verwick Online Education Limited registered in Gibraltar.

 1. Definitions and Interpretation